51 Years Ago: Chile, September 11, 1973: The Ingredients of a Military Coup

 The Argentina March 1976 Coup d’Etat

-Two years later, I returned to Latin America as a Visiting professor at the National University of Cordoba in the northern industrial heartland of Argentina under the auspices of an ILO project.
+Two years later, after spending almost a year in Venezuela as advisor to the Minister of Planning (CORDIPLAN) (Government of Carlos Andres Perez), I was invited to Argentina as Visiting professor at the National University of Cordoba in the northern industrial heartland of Argentina under the auspices of an ILO project.

 My stay coincided with the March 1976 military coup d’État.
 It was “The Dirty War”.
 “La Guerra Sucia”.
 Tens of thousands of people were arrested; the “Desaparecidos” were assassinated.
-The military takeover in Argentina was “a carbon copy” of the CIA-led coup in Chile.
+The military takeover in Argentina was in some regards “a carbon copy” of the CIA-led coup in Chile.

 Henry Kissinger and General Jorge Videla